 A Comprehensive Workforce Analysis

-- The East Kentucky workforce is rooted in the challenging coal industry, which leads to a population with a strong work ethci, loyalty to employers and broad skill sets.
+- The East Kentucky workforce is rooted in the challenging coal industry, which leads to a population with a strong work ethic, loyalty to employers and broad skill sets.

 - Unemployment data does not adequately tell the story of the East Kentucky workforce, which has a significant level of underemployed and discouraged workers that are not included in unemployment rates.

-- Employer satisfaction with the workforce is very high, with 80 percent of East Kentucky employers being satisfied or highly satisified with their current workforce.
+- Employer satisfaction with the workforce is very high, with 80 percent of East Kentucky employers being satisfied or highly satisfied with their current workforce.

 - The cost of the East Kentucky workforce is viewed as a value by employers, with many saying the cost of labor is inline with or less expensive compared to quality.

-- The coal insutry workforce possesses a variety of transferable sills that are important to the metal, plastics, wood and transportation equipment manufacturing sectors, as well as the transportation/warehousing industry.
+- The coal industry workforce possesses a variety of transferable sills that are important to the metal, plastics, wood and transportation equipment manufacturing sectors, as well as the transportation/warehousing industry.

 Portrait of a Coal Worker

 Based on the data gathered by Boyette Strategic Advisors in our comprehensive workforce analysis, the below image was produced to sum up key findings about the average coal worker.

 Understanding the competencies of our Coal Workforce was essential in determining what type of jobs and industries they transfer into the easiest.
 Each former mining labor occupation has been broken down to the skill level and that information is available for site selectors and companies seeking a more in-depth profile.
 We will share the data which lead to the conclusions for our Targeted Sectors and how our workforce is well-suited for Automotive, Aerospace, Plastics, Wood and other manufacturing sectors.
 An example of this information is below.

 Automotive, Aerospace, Plastics, Wood and other Metal Manufacturing